psnider/obsolete-people-service/README.md

 ```
 bin/start-servers.sh --log
 ```
 This will start both servers in the same shell, with plugin logging.
-Note that both logs will be combined.
+Note that both logs will be combined on the console.
+If you want to save the logs to a file in the *log* directory, add the **--save** flag.

 # Stop the Service and Web API Server
 In a command shell, run: